kanchantewary/learn-pyspark/load-and-save-data.md

 difference between ORC and Parquet?
 For the most part, they’re quite similar; the fundamental difference is that Parquet is further optimized for use with Spark, whereas ORC is further optimized for Hive.
 ## File Compression

+Refer [this](https://www.digitalocean.com/community/tutorials/an-introduction-to-file-compression-tools-on-linux-servers) to learn basics of compression techniques used in linux

 ## hdfs

 Installed and configured hadoop,hdfs,yarn using [this](https://linuxconfig.org/how-to-install-hadoop-on-ubuntu-18-04-bionic-beaver-linux).
 Also, refer [this](http://www.michael-noll.com/tutorials/running-hadoop-on-ubuntu-linux-single-node-cluster/) for a better understanding of the architecture (but written for older hadoop version).